-The following is a summary of the topics and recommendations included in the Tacoma Shoreline Master Program (TSMP) Periodic Review.
+The following list includes a summary and recommendations for all the topics considered during the Tacoma Shoreline Master Program (TSMP) Periodic Review.
 These topics were identified through the project scoping process, as summarized in the June 2018 Assessment and Scoping Report.
 They combine issues identified by the State Department of Ecology (DOE) as mandatory review items, issues identified through the public scoping process, and issues identified by City staff and the project consultants.
 The scope of the required SMP Periodic review, per the Washington Shoreline Management Act (SMA), is as follows: